fsharp/fsharp.org/use/windows/index.md

 ### Option 6: Run already compiled F# code on servers

-Compiled F# code depends on the FSharp.Core assembly, which is available in FSharp.Core.dll.
-This file is not part of a standard .NET installation, so in order to execute applications written in F# on servers (or other machines without developer tools), it must be installed.
+Compiled F# code depends on the FSharp.Core.dll assembly.
+This file is not part of a standard .NET installation, so in order to execute applications written in F# on servers (or other machines without developer tools), it must be installed or bundles with your application.
+The recommended procedure is to bundle this component with your final application.

-The *Visual F# Tools* downloads from Microsoft contains FSharp.Core, as well as the command-line tools *fsc* (the F# compiler) and *fsi* (F# Interactive).
+The *Visual F# Tools* downloads from Microsoft installs FSharp.Core.dll into GAC, as well as the command-line tools *fsc* (the F# compiler) and *fsi* (F# Interactive).

 - [Visual F# Tools 3.1.2](http://www.microsoft.com/en-us/download/details.aspx?id=44011)